Courses

 Adrenal gland

 It is a pair of glands located in the anterior part of the kidney.
 It is composed of two types of tissues- the outer adrenal cortex and the inner medulla.
 The adrenal medulla produces two hormones known as adrenaline and noradrenaline.
 Adrenaline is also known as an emergency hormone as it is secreted at the time of fear, fight, or flight.
-Adrenaline dilates the pupil, increases alertness, sweating, etc.
+Adrenaline dilates the pupil and increases alertness, sweating, etc.

 Thymus Gland

-The 3 layers of adrenal cortex are-
+The 3 layers of the adrenal cortex are-

 (i) zona reticularis (inner layer),